Become an Amazon seller: Successfully sell merchandise and private label products

 6. Complaints are easy to handle

-7. No effort required for product listing
+7. No effort for product listing

 9. Low marketing effort